Scott Fitzgerald (politician): 2020

 It was initially thought that the Republican primary–the real contest in what has long been the most Republican district in Wisconsin–would attract a crowded field, but Republicans quickly cleared the field for Fitzgerald; according to the Cook Political Report, he was the only substantive candidate in the field when nominations closed.
 He won the primary with 77% of the vote.

 In October 2020, Fitzgerald's campaign was penalized for accepting excessive campaign contributions but did not pay the $3,600 settlement.
 According to the Wisconsin State Journal, the penalty was paid by the Committee to Elect a Republican Senate.

 Tenure

 Fitzgerald was among the 120 members of the United States House of Representatives, all Republicans, to object to counting Arizona's and Pennsylvania's electoral votes in the 2020 presidential election.
 Representative Tom Tiffany also objected.

+Fitzgerald voted to provide Israel with support following the October 7 attacks.